thoughtful-web/settings-page-wp/README.md

 1. Settings page generation from a configuration file.
 2. Wrapped around the Core WordPress Settings and Options APIs.
 3. Each Field creates and updates an individual database Option, which has advantages when you use hooks and filters.
-4. Each Field is validated in a manner similar to how core WordPress options are validated.
+4. Each Field is validated in a manner similar to Core WordPress options.
-5. If a Field type supports it you can add the "pattern" attribute to further validate against a regular expression in both the form and the server simultaneously.
+5. If a Field type supports it you can add the "pattern" attribute to further validate against a regular expression in both the page and the server whenever calling `update_option`.
-6. Include stylesheet and/or script file parameters in the configuration file for the Settings page.
+6. Include stylesheet and/or script file parameters in the configuration file.
+7. Include default Field values to automatically load them into the database.
+If the field is ever emptied these values will load again.
+8. Zero dependencies beyond WordPress itself.
+9. Configure and generate multiple pages or subpages.

 ## Requirements